Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/dataSource.md

 ### Epilogue

 > *To further clarify the source of this presumed sample, the bio-lab conducting the research turned to experts of all fields.
-It is at that time when an intelligence forensic expert detected traces of intrusion in one of the workstations from the lab.*
+It is at that time when a intelligence forensic expert detected traces of intrusion in one of the workstations from the lab.*
 >
 > *Apparently the* Vulcan *subject tricked the bio-lab technicians by replacing the dataset for his sample with a recovered ancient dataset, which explains such high resemblance perfectly.*
 >